liuyao12/ConvNets-PDE-perspective/README.md

 multiple channels <br> [e.g. 16×16×3×3 kernel; <br> 16×16×1×1 kernel] | system of (coupled) PDEs <br> [16×16 matrix of differential operators; <br> 16×16 matrix of constants] groups (=g) | matrix is block-diagonal (direct sum of g blocks)

-The training of a ConvNet would be an inverse problem: we know the solutions (dataset), and look for the PDE that would yield those solutions.
-On the grand scheme of things, it is part of the continuous formulation of deep neural nets, which supplements the more traditional "statistical learning" interpretation.
-If you thought the curse of dimensionality was bad enough, you might find relief in optimization over an infinite-dimensional space, aka the calculus of variations.
+The training of a ConvNet would be an **inverse problem**: we know the solutions (dataset), and look for the PDE that would yield those solutions.
+On the grand scheme of things, it is part of the **continuous formulation** of deep neural nets, which supplements the more traditional "statistical learning" interpretation.
+If you thought the curse of dimensionality was bad enough, you might find relief in optimization over an *infinite-dimensional* space, aka the *calculus of variations*.
 (I have very little to say about backpropagation, and will focus on the "feed forward" of ConvNets.)